 Here, Jose is guilty of misappropriation of lost property.
 He had clues to help find the wallet’s owner, but he took no reasonable efforts to follow them.
 Rather, he took the wallet for his own use.

 2. Are there legal defenses?

-A defendant can challenge a misappropriation charge with a legal defense.
+You can challenge a misappropriation charge with a legal defense.

 Three successful defenses often include:

 - reasonable efforts to find the owner, and/or

 If the D.A. cannot prove guilt beyond a reasonable doubt, the charge should be dismissed.

 2.1.
 No intent to keep